Goemon (film)

-Goemon (五右衛門, Goemon) is a 2009 Japanese action film written and directed by Kazuaki Kiriya.
+Goemon (五右衛門) is a 2009 Japanese action film written and directed by Kazuaki Kiriya.
 It is loosely based on the story of Ishikawa Goemon, a legendary outlaw hero who stole valuables from the rich and gave them to the poor.
 The film is a fictional account of Goemon's exploits and his role during the final phase of Sengoku period, particularly the period leading up to the decisive Battle of Sekigahara.
 Like Kiriya's previous film, Casshern, Goemon was filmed on a digital backlot, and made use of over 2,500 visual effects.

 Goemon was released in North America on DVD and Blu-ray Disc by Funimation on April 19, 2011, and features an English dubbed audio track.

 Plot

 In the middle of the bloody Sengoku period, a young Ishikawa Goemon watched his entire family assassinated for political reasons.
 While escaping with his caretaker, they were attacked by bandits until Goemon was saved by the warlord Oda Nobunaga.
 Goemon followed Nobunaga to his castle where the impressed warlord took him under his wing and the ninja Hattori Hanzō was assigned to train him alongside Kirigakure Saizō.
 Goemon was eventually assigned to protect Nobunaga's niece, Chacha who grew to like him.
 When Chacha left, she gave Goemon her favorite fan as a memento while Nobunaga gave him his double-bladed sword as reward for protecting his niece.
 Nobunaga was soon murdered by his generals Toyotomi Hideyoshi and Akechi Mitsuhide.
 After that, Hideyoshi betrayed and killed Mitsuhide to seemingly avenge Nobunaga, and then he became the new ruler of Japan.
 Goemon and Saizo parted ways; Saizo chose to remain in service to the Oda clan in hopes of rising to samurai status while Goemon chose to leave and be free.
 As a parting gift, Goemon divided his double-bladed sword in two and gave one half to Saizo.

 Years later, Goemon becomes an outlaw with Sarutobi Sasuke, an inexperienced bounty hunter who tried in vain to capture him, as his personal attendant.
 During a festival, Goemon robs a treasure repository that houses a mysterious box which is referred to as "Pandora's Box" by foreigners.
 Ishida Mitsunari, a high ranking samurai serving under Hideyoshi, arrives to destroy the box but Goemon escapes with it.
 Unaware of the value of the box, Goemon throws it away upon finding it empty.
 It is later picked up a young pick-pocket named Koheita.
 The following day, Goemon learns of the box's value from Sasuke and returns to the city to find it.
 While searching in the slums, Goemon finds Koheita and his mother, who has just been murdered by a local samurai.
 Goemon saves Koheita and retrieves the box.